 9. Use images and visuals

 Our brains process visuals around 60,000 times faster than text.
 Make the most of it!
-Add videos, slides, charts, graphs, pictures, and infographics to your lessons.
+Add videos, slides, charts, graphs, pictures, and infographic elements to your lessons.
 Use them to illustrate concepts, demonstrate instructions, and just add interest to the subject matter.

 AdvantageLearn really incorporates this principle.
 For example, a class designed to prepare students for standardized testing includes more than 150 videos — 20+ hours worth!